MAGA influencer Scott Presler knows Bucks County is key to a Trump win. He’ll be back with two far-right figures Sunday.

 Presler once organized a ‘Stop the Steal’ rally in Pennsylvania

-Ahead of Presler’s appearance at Trump’s Butler rally, the conservative influencer falsely claimed on social media that the Department of State intentionally scheduled maintenance on its voter registration system during Trump’s Butler rally, where Presler and others would be encouraging attendees to register.
+Ahead of Presler’s appearance at Trump’s Butler rally, the conservative influencer falsely claimed on social media that the Pennsylvania Department of State intentionally scheduled maintenance on its voter registration system during the event, where Presler and others would be encouraging attendees to register.

-The Department of State said the system’s maintenance was scheduled on Sept.
-17, the department said in a statement.
-Trump announced the date of his Butler rally Sept.
-25. The Department eventually rescheduled the maintenance until after the rally finished, but did not cite it as a reason.
+The Department of State said in a statement that the system’s maintenance had been scheduled on Sept.
+17. Trump announced the date of his Butler rally Sept.
+25. The department eventually rescheduled the maintenance until after the rally finished, but did not cite it as a reason.

 This is not the first time Presler has sewn distrust in Pennsylvania’s elections.
-Four years ago, he led a two-day “Stop the Steal” demonstration at the State Capitol with a group who baselessly claimed the election was stolen.
+Four years ago, he led a two-day “Stop the Steal” demonstration at the state Capitol with a group that baselessly claimed the election was stolen.
 Presler said at the time the protest was for “truth and justice” and not in support of a particular candidate.
-He also described his intentions to fundraise “an audit of the state’s vote count.”
+He also described his intentions to raise money for “an audit of the state’s vote count.”

-He also attended rallies in Washington D.C. on Jan.
-6, 2021, securing VIP seats for his parents at Trump’s speech at the Ellipse and being scheduled to speak at another eventually-canceled protest, but he did not enter the U.S. Capitol during the insurrection.
+He also attended rallies in Washington on Jan.
+6, 2021, securing VIP seats for his parents at Trump’s speech at the Ellipse and being scheduled to speak at another eventually canceled protest, but he did not enter the U.S. Capitol during the insurrection.

-“Scott Presler is not a ‘grassroots hero’ - he’s an election-denying, far-right MAGA extremist who has peddled QAnon conspiracy theories, spread lies about the 2020 election, and was at the Capitol on Jan.
-6,” the DNC said in a statement in April.
+“Scott Presler is not a ‘grassroots hero’ — he’s an election-denying, far-right MAGA extremist who has peddled QAnon conspiracy theories, spread lies about the 2020 election, and was at the Capitol on Jan.
+6,” the Democratic National Committee said in a statement in April.

-False election narratives, like the one Presler spread, seek to delegitimize the democratic process and create the foundation for future claims of election subversion, said Richard Hasen, professor of law and director of the safeguarding Democracy Project at UCLA School of Law.
+False election narratives, like the one Presler spread, seek to delegitimize the democratic process and create the foundation for future claims of election subversion, said Richard Hasen, professor of law and director of the Safeguarding Democracy Project at the UCLA School of Law.

 “To convince people that the other side is cheating, which increases polarization, perhaps makes people more strongly support the party they’re already on the side of,” Hasen said.